HarrisQ/harrisq.github.io/Publications.md

 Research Interests
 ---

 Broadly, my research interest is in dimension reduction and information extraction.
-My current focus is on theoretical and applied aspects of forward Sufficient Dimension Reduction.
+My current focus is on theoretical and applied aspects of forward Sufficient Dimension Reduction (SDR).
+I have dabbled in applications of SDR with Approximate Bayesian Computations, Indirect Inference and Optimal Transport.

+Prior to my doctoral studies at Penn State, I experimented with applications of higher-order likelihood methods (which are another form of dimension reduction) at Toronto.

 <!-- Publications